BrenPatF/Sandbox/README.md

 <a href="https://www.slideshare.net/brendanfurey7/database-api-viewed-as-a-mathematical-function-insights-into-testing" target="_blank">The Database API Viewed As A Mathematical Function: Insights into Testing</a>

 In this data-driven design pattern a driver program reads a set of scenarios from a JSON file, and loops over the scenarios calling the wrapper function with the scenario as input and obtaining the results as the return value.
+Utility functions from the Trapit module convert the input JSON into PL/SQL arrays, and, conversely, the output arrays into JSON text that is written to an output JSON file.
+This latter file contains all the input values and output values (expected and actual), as well as metadata describing the input and output groups.
+A separate nodejs module can be run to process the output files and create HTML files showing the results: Each unit test (say `pkg.prc`) has its own root page `pkg.prc.html` with links to a page for each scenario, located within a subfolder `pkg.prc`.
+Here, they have been copied into a subfolder test_output, as follows:

+- tt_emp_batch.load_emps
+- tt_emp_ws.get_dept_emps
+- tt_emp_ws.save_emps
+- tt_view_drivers.hr_test_view_v

+Where the actual output record matches expected, just one is represented, while if the actual differs it is listed below the expected and with background colour red.
+The employee group in scenario 4 of tt_emp_ws.save_emps has two records deliberately not matching, the first by changing the expected salary and the second by adding a duplicate expected record.

+Each of the `pkg.prc` subfolders also includes a JSON Structure Diagram, `pkg.prc.png`, showing the input/output structure of the pure unit test wrapper function.

 The following article :

 <a href="http://aprogrammerwrites.eu/?p=1723" target="_blank">TRAPIT - TRansactional API Testing in Oracle</a>